Radio and Telly

 • Contact TopUp TV to voice your concern.
 If you're not happy, you can cancel your account.

 • Consider signing up to a different TV service.
-The widest choice of channels can be found on Sky Digital (currently offering a special deal and free set-top box to new customers), or there's cable TV from Virgin Media.
-If you're keen on the Freeview option, consider BT Vision for extra TV content delivered over broadband
+The widest choice of channels can be found on Sky Digital, or there’s cable TV from Virgin Media.
+If you’re keen on the Freeview option, consider BT Vision for extra TV content delivered over broadband

 Got a question on Top Up TV?
 Ask in our forum